bbc/childrens-games-starter-pack/docs/deliverable-review.md

 ## Code

 * **Understandable**:
-We don't mind how you structure the project, but a new developer must be able to pick up the project and work on it without days of exploration.
+  * We would expect a logical structure that would be quick for a new developer to grasp and navigate.
-  * Comment everything that isn't immediately clear to new developers.
-We understand that theoretically "good code is self-documenting", in practice we'd rather you explain things clearly in words if the code is complex.
+  * Make appropriate use of in-line comments, particularly for any configurable or particularly complex code.

 * **Externally configurable**:
   * The game must be entirely externally configurable, including localisation